 I now prepare that spongy block with the confidence I used to prepare rump roast with.

 I learned that freezing tofu when bringing it home from the store prepares it to soak up lots of marinade after thawing and pressing.
-Pressing the tofu prior to baking or cooking it removes the water to make room for the marinade.
+Pressing the tofu prior to baking or cooking removes the water to make room for the marinade.

 I’ve also learned baking or dry-pan toasting the tofu after pressing out the water prior to marinating assists in improving the tofu’s texture, drying it out even further.